 Campaign Hierarchies allow you to link related Salesforce Campaigns to one another and arrange them into a hierarchy structure.
-Having ‘child’ campaigns linked to ‘parent’ campaigns is beneficial for both reporting and general organisation, and is a big mistake not to use this Salesforce feature.

 There are two ways campaign metrics ‘roll-up’ that I want to highlight:

 Salesforce Campaigns come with standard fields that include ‘In Hierarchy’ at the end of their names that summarize the figures from all child campaigns related to a parent campaign.